CQCL/pytket-docs/manual/manual_backend.rst

     print(probs_from_counts(counts))

-.. note:: :py:meth:`Backend.process_circuit` returns a handle to the computation to perform the quantum computation asynchronously.
+.. note:: :py:class:`~pytket.backends.Backend.process_circuit` returns a handle to the computation to perform the quantum computation asynchronously.
 Non-blocking operations are essential when running circuits on remote devices, as submission and queuing times can be long.
-The handle may then be used to retrieve the results with :py:meth:`Backend.get_result`.
+The handle may then be used to retrieve the results with :py:class:`~pytket.backends.Backend.get_result`.
 If asynchronous computation is not needed, for example when running on a local simulator, pytket provides the shortcut `Backend.run_circuit` that will immediately execute the circuit and return a :py:class:`BackendResult`.

 Statevector and Unitary Simulation with TKET Backends
 -----------------------------------------------------